Wendouree Tearooms

 Wendouree Tearooms is located on Stirling Terrace in Toodyay, Western Australia.
+Several businesses have previously been located at the site, including a bakery and produce store.
+Over the years it has been run by various families and individuals.

+Early history

-It is believed Daniel Connor built a shop and house on this site in the late 1860s.
+Daniel Connor built a shop and house on this site in the late 1860s.
 During the recession of the 1880s this building, along with other Connor properties, was sold.
 Alterations over the years to both sides of the building now completely conceal whatever may remain of the original construction.
-The premises have, however, always operated as tearooms offering hospitality and services in the main street of Toodyay since around 1870.
+The premises have, however, always operated as tearooms offering hospitality and services on the main street of Toodyay since around 1870.

+Whitfield and Leyden

-In 1900 Oliver and Eva Whitfield were operating a general produce store on the site, which was located beside the Western Australian Bank, Newcastle Branch.
+In 1900, Oliver and Eva Whitfield operated a general produce store on the site, which was located beside the Western Australian Bank, Newcastle Branch.
 One half of the building was the dwelling and the other half was the shop.
-In later years as the site was developed the retail section was moved to the opposite end of the building.
+In later years, as the site was developed, the retail section was moved to the opposite end of the building.

 In 1903 the Newcastle Herald ran an advertisement promoting the business of Whitfield and Green, describing them as bakers and confectioners next to the WA Bank.
 The following month the bakery business was sold to Mr H. Marris.

-In December 1909 J. Leyden took over the business, selling it in 1914 to J. Neaylon (also spelt Nealyon).
+In December 1909 J. Leyden took over the business, selling it in 1914 to J. Neaylon (also spelled Nealyon).

 During this period bread from the bakery was being despatched by train to sidings of the Toodyay–Bolgart and Clackline–Bakers Hill railway lines.

+Haymes family

-In 1919 the bakery was sold to George Haymes.
+In 1919, the bakery was sold to George Haymes.
 Throughout the 1920s Haymes operated tearooms on the site and during this time he added a glass shop front.
 The Toodyay Herald reported in November 1924 that "Mr Haymes' contractor has also commenced his work and is busy laying out the foundations of our new modern structure that is to be our new 'staff of life' depot."
 The new shop was called "The Wendouree Refreshment Rooms" and, in a first for Toodyay, a new verandah was constructed using the cantilever principle that did not require supporting poles.

-On 6 July 1929 the Toodyay Road Board granted permission for a fuel bowser to be installed out the front.
+On 6 July 1929, the Toodyay Road Board granted permission for a fuel bowser to be installed out the front.
 It is not known when the bowser was removed.